African focused oil and gas explorer

 FAR’s large African portfolio covers 31,400km² over nine exploration blocks in Senegal, The Gambia, Guinea-Bissau and Kenya in West and East Africa.

 FAR’s exploration success in the first two deep water wells ever drilled offshore Senegal, FAN-1 and SNE-1, has significantly upgraded the value and potential of its African portfolio and attracted very strong interest from the global oil and gas industry.

-Since mid 2014, FAR has drilled six successful exploration and appraisal wells after farming out US$240 million of work programs applicable to its acreage and upgraded the total prospective resource inventory across the company’s portfolio to more than 8.5 billion barrels.
+Since mid 2014, FAR has drilled eleven successful exploration and appraisal wells after farming out US$240 million of work programs applicable to its acreage and upgraded the total prospective resource inventory across the company’s portfolio to more than 8.5 billion barrels.
 According to US Geological Survey estimates, the geology stretching from Mauritania to northern Namibia in West Africa may hold 71.7 billion barrels of undiscovered oil.
-Currently, FAR has six blocks located within this region.
+Currently, FAR has eight blocks located within this region.

 In Guinea Bissau, which lies immediately south of Senegal, FAR holds three offshore blocks where recent seismic data has outlined a highly promising prospect.